metzzo/Awesome/doc/language/language.md

 end
 ```

-### Autonomous Variables/Functions
+### Data Flow
-This is a new concept I would like to implement into Awesome.
-It is a concept that has some similarities to data-flow based programming.
-It basically states, that variables recalculate their value depending on the value of other variables or functions are called whenever the value changes.
-This system basically removed the need of function/method/variable pointers in the language, while still maintaining a powerful syntax.
+Variables recalculate their value depending on the value of other variables or functions.
+This system basically removes the need of function/method/variable pointers in the language, while still maintaining a powerful syntax.

 Example:
 ```
 var a as int, b as int
 a => b
 a = 10
 ```
 This is a very basic example of this programming style.
-Whenever the value of a changes, the value of b automatically adjust - b is an autonomous variable.
+Whenever the value of 'a' changes, the value of b automatically adjusts.
-The return type of '=>' is a handle containing the object that references to the connection.
+The return type of '=>' is 'b', so data flows can be chained toghether

-Of course this is not useful, as it is right now, let me give you a more useful example:
+A more useful application of this system would be:
 ```
 var a, b
 a => (a) -> print "Value of a " + a